rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 no requirement to keep the same name for all these objects.
-More importantly, Pod names have to be unique, and the name provided at `spec.template.metadata.labels.name` is the prefix of the final name, which contains an hash identifying the Pod and the ReplicaSet it belongs to.
+More importantly, Pod names have to be unique, and the name provided at `spec.template.metadata.labels.name` is the prefix of the final name, which contains a hash identifying the Pod and the ReplicaSet it belongs to.

 A Deployment is an abstraction that represents a stateless application.
 As such, its Pods are indistinguishable from one another.
 Applications that need